MichaelBuhler/custom-ao-modules/lua/with-ao-container/ADVENTURE.md

 I used that module to spawn AO Process `TODO`.
 [Click here](https://www.ao.link/#/entity/TODO) to view it on AO Link. -->

-Any process running this module will output `Hello, world!` for any dryrun or incoming message.
+Any process running this module will output `Hello, world!` for most dryruns or incoming message.
+If you set the tag `Action: Echo`, it will echo any data you send to it in its output.
+If you send an `Action: Ping` message, it will reply to the sender with an `Action: Pong` message.
+Any other `Action` will result in an error.

 ---